 - External backup device: good protection.
 Data is backed up to an external hard drive either through a manual copy process or through backup software.
 Requires some user intervention to maintain backup hard drive and or to create a script to backup desire files, etc. Security is up to the user.

-- CD/DVD backup: fair protection.
-Although CD/DVDs have good to excellent storage life, the process is manual.
-The user must designate the files to be burn to the disk and must manage the file size not to exceed the capacity of the CD or DVD.
-Process is very time intensive and maybe limited by the CD/DVD drives capacity and speed.
+- Local Hard Drive backup: fair protection.
+Although local media devices have good to excellent storage life, the process is manual.
+The user must designate the files to be burn to the disk and must manage the file size not to exceed the capacity of the local hard drive, CD or DVD.
+Process is very time intensive.
 Security is up to the user.

 - Remember this saying: "Backup Early, Backup Often, Backup Lots".
 Start the backup process when you first open the document or work file, backup frequently while you are working on the document, and finally backup the original to an external device.
 Again it's up to you, the user, to maintain the security and data backups.

 For PC users: